Wall Street’s rally stalls on hot jobs, cold earnings data - KESQ

 The reaction was much more muted in the stock market.

 Average hourly earnings for workers were 4.4% higher in January than a year earlier.
 That’s a slowdown from December’s 4.8% raise, though it was a touch above expectations.
-Slower wage gains can mean less pressure on inflation, though it hurts workers trying to keep up with rising prices at the register.
+While slower wage gains hurt workers trying to keep up with rising prices at the register, it also means less pressure on inflation.

 “The Fed has been downplaying the importance of the unemployment rate and payrolls number, focusing more on wage gains instead,” said Brian Jacobsen, senior investment strategist at Allspring Global Investments.
 “Wage gains were in line with the consensus expectations, so I’m not as worried as most about the path ahead for the Fed.”